-You want to make sure to choose an oil with a high smoke point, like vegetable or peanut.
+You want to make sure to choose a neutral cooking oil with a high smoke point, like vegetable or peanut.
 In a heavy-bottomed pot, fill the oil to about 1 1/2 inches from the bottom of the pan and heat to 375 °F degrees.

 Slowly lower each piece into the heated oil and fry for about five minutes depending on the size of the piece.
 When they are golden brown, remove them from the oil and place on a cooling rack to remove excess oil.

 It probably doesn’t need to be said, but these bite-sized pieces are best eaten as soon as possible to take advantage of the crunch since the ideal window is within only a few minutes.
 They’re actually still ok about 20-30 minutes later, but still not peak crunch.